 Mandatory break laws apply only to minors under the age of 18.
 Company policy dictates break and lunch periods for anyone over the age of 18.
 Minors under the age of 18 must be given a thirty (30) minute meal period after five (5) consecutive hours of work.

-Minors may work a farm at 12 years of age and an agricultural permit is required for all minors under the age of 16.
+Minors may work a farm at 12 years of age and working papers are required for all minors under the age of 18.